adamclement-exe/kanbanpizza/README.md

-emoji overlays in oven are not working shared builders and pizza status areas should swap round onconnect problem with room modal showing - disconnect/reconnect issue
+emoji overlays in oven are not working shared builders and pizza status areas should swap round onconnect problem with room modal showing - disconnect/reconnect issue enter room number should be enter room name padding on title

+#new code needed should be something like@

 socket.on('connect', function() {
   console.log("Connected to server.
 Initial connect:", isInitialConnect, "Room:", myRoom);